One way to counter the cost of filling up your motor is to get something back on the money you spend.

 As with Sainsbury's own petrol stations, you'll get one Nectar point for every litre of fuel bought, plus two Nectar points for every £1 spent in Esso shops and on the car wash.

 Any Nectar points you earn, whether through buying fuel or through racking them up elsewhere, can be spent on fuel at Sainsbury’s or Esso.
 With the latter, you can cut the cost of the fuel by 5p per litre by using 300 points.

-If you fill up at a Tesco petrol station, you’ll earn one point for every £2 spent.
+If you fill up at a Tesco petrol station, you’ll earn one point for every two litres you buy.
 You’ll receive £1.50 worth of vouchers for every 150 points you collect.

 Tesco also has a partnership with Esso, allowing you to collect Clubcard points if that’s where you prefer to shop.
 You can only claim Clubcard points at Esso petrol stations that have a Tesco Express shop.

 You’ll collect one Clubcard point for every £3 spent on fuel.

 Points can be spent on fuel, so make sure you have a look at our guide on how to boost the amount of Clubcard points you collect to get the most out of your card.